Stephen Cone on Princess Cyd, George Cukor and the Bisexual Cowboys of Brokeback Mountain | Filmmaker Magazine

 Cone: Thank you.
 It’s weird because I don’t really like social situations.

-Filmmaker: Henry, Wise Kids and Princess Cyd all have party scenes, but they’re not all the same time of party.
+Filmmaker: Henry, Wise Kids and Princess Cyd all have party scenes, but they’re not all the same type of party.

 Cone: This one was more fun to shoot than the others.
 It was a little more condensed, I had all the people for two days.
 Henry wasn’t a nightmare in any way, but I never had all the actors there to play at once.
 It wasn’t creating a party experience; very rarely did we have all twenty people there to just shoot and have fun and play.
 Princess Cyd, we had two full days to shoot this and we had everybody all day long.
 So sometimes we were just rolling.
 Zoe is the most daring, jump-in-and-do-it fast DP I’ve had.
 Some of the things Zoe was shooting before the AD even knew we were shooting.
 Some of them were shot before the sound guy even knew we were shooting.
 Zoe just starts rolling, even if we’re not ready.